 We are responsible for keeping proper accounting records which disclose with reasonable accuracy at any time the financial position of the Society and enable us to ensure that the financial statements comply with the Companies Act.
 We are also responsible for safeguarding the assets of the Society and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.

 The Group results for the year are shown in the consolidated summary income and expenditure account and the consolidated statement of financial activities.
-The net loss of the group for the year was £21,173 as compared to a loss of £546,505 for the previous year.
+The net gain of the Group for the year was £1,072,694 as compared to a loss of £21,173 for the previous year.

 The year continued to be characterised by the continued role of the government in death care matters with continuing emphasis on environmental and certification issues.
 Many of these issues have involved input from the Society and are referred to in this report.

-During the year under review the Company's profit before taxation amounted to £424,276.
-In the previous year the loss before taxation amounted to £18,328.
-Operating profits before the exceptional charge due to the winding up of the final salary pension scheme amounted to £416,206 (2008: £443,717).
-The Company carried out 5,371 cremations during the year, an increase of 211 on the previous year.
+During the year under review the Company's profit before taxation amounted to £293,732.
+In the previous year the profit before taxation amounted to £424,276.
+The Company carried out 5,174 cremations during the year, a decrease of 197 on the previous year.

 The Society's Archives are stored at the University of Durham's Palace Green Library (Special Collections Section).
 Thanks to the library staff they are well maintained and are regularly consulted by scholars, and are proving to be a valuable resource to the Society's three Council Members currently writing the Development of Cremation in Modern Scotland.
 This project, funded by the Leverhulme Trust, is due to be completed in 2011.